This post may contain affiliate links. See site Terms here.

 - - 2 tsp vanilla

 - CHOCOLATE CASHEW CREAM LAYER

 - - 8-10 medjool dates pitted

 - - 3/4 - 1 1/2 c water as needed

 - - 1/3 c cocoa powder

-Add 1/2 c water to start and additional ingredients.
+- For Vanilla Cashew Cream layer, add 1/2 c water to start and additional ingredients for vanilla cream layer.
 Blend slowly into a cream.
 If it's too thick to blend, slowly add water as needed.
 It will be hard to blend because it's so thick but blend it slowly and it will become creamy!

-For chocolate cream layer, repeat steps as with cashew layer.
-After cashes are soaked, add 1 1/2 c. to blender with other ingredients.
+- For chocolate cream layer, repeat steps as with vanilla cashew layer.
+After cashews are soaked, add 1 1/2 c. to blender with other chocolate cream layer ingredients.
 Blend until puréed and creamy.
 Add more water as you need.
 And if you need it sweeter, add additional dates as needed for sweetness.